-Patrick L. Phillips is the Chief Executive Officer of the Urban Land Institute.
-Established in 1936, ULI is a global nonprofit research and education organization with nearly 30,000 members representing all aspects of land use and development disciplines.
+Patrick L. Phillips is the Global Chief Executive Officer of the Urban Land Institute.
+Established in 1936, ULI is a global nonprofit research and education organization with more than 38,000 members representing all aspects of land use and development disciplines.
 Its mission is to provide leadership in the responsible use of land and in creating and sustaining thriving communities worldwide.

 Since taking the chief executive position in 2009, Phillips has overseen an expansion of ULI’s global reach, particularly throughout Asia, guiding the Institute’s focus on creating thriving communities in rapidly urbanizing countries.
 Under his leadership, ULI’s program of work has grown steadily to encompass a variety of economic, demographic, societal, and environmental issues that are reshaping urban development worldwide in the 21st century.
 To reinforce the Institute’s delivery of high-quality services for members around the globe, Phillips guided the restructuring of ULI’s district and national council system and worked with ULI’s volunteer leadership to overhaul ULI’s governance.